Rehab-Robotics-Lab/FloAssessmentPipeline/README.md

 # FloAssessmentPipeline

-This is the pipeline for assessing patient function based on data from the FloSystem Data is ingested as compressed bag files.
+This is the pipeline for assessing patient function based on data from the Flo System.
+The fundamental idea is to operate over a 3 step pipeline:

+1. Extract pose
+2. Calculate features of motion
+3. Classify/Regress measure of function

+Along the way there is data cleaning, manipulation, and visualization.

+Data is ingested as compressed bag files.
 That data is put into HDF5 files.
-All of the non-video generated data (poses, etc) go into a seperate hdf5 file to make it easier to manage.
+All of the non-video generated data (poses, etc.) go into a separate hdf5 file to make it easier to manage.

-Everything is done on AWS
+Everything is done on AWS.

 ## Some tools

-ViTables is really great for being able to explore hdf5 files
+*   **ViTables:** is really great for being able to explore hdf5 files

-## skething pipeline
+## Pipeline

 The pipeline will be running in AWS batch (eventually, for now all in EC2)